Write to your MP

 Writing to your MP is so easy and takes less than 30 seconds!

-We’ve drafted an email that you can send to your MP to alert them about the situation in Artsakh.
+We’ve drafted an email that you can send to your MP calling on them to recognise the Armenian Genocide.

 All you need to do is: 1.
 Enter your name, e-mail, postcode, and the first line of your address (your details will be automatically populated in the text of the email)